simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 Design in the cloud has really become a *low hanging fruit* in terms of improving your internal workflow as well as your customer-facing communication.

-It will not only have a positive influence on productivity, the whole project and end product will be a lot better.

 I always try to remember the following:

-> When the cost of communication is high, people simply communicate less
+> When the cost of communication is high, people stop to ask questions

 This might be tempting situation with an annoying customer - but it leads to fewer solved problems and therefore a project where the developer misunderstood what the designer thought the customer wanted.

 ?? maybe add image of what the customer wanted

-Luckily there are more and more services trying to tackle one workflow part of that problem with a cloud based approach.
+Luckily there are more and more services trying to tackle one part of that problem with a cloud based approach.

-I want to show a few of them here from a developer perspective... and maybe toss a few roses in [https://www.figma.com/](Figma's) direction, but that's just a personal thing. 🌹
+I want to show a few of these approaches here... and maybe toss a few roses in [https://www.figma.com/](Figma's) direction, but that's just a personal thing. 🌹

 ## My perspective